Caribbean literature: Themes of migration, landscape, nature

 Caribbean lands and seas have been depicted as a paradise on earth by foreign artists and writers.
 Scholars and writers in Postcolonial Studies have researched and published on this cultural phenomenon of an empty island, and the racist implications of a fantasy void of local people and their cultures.
 Caribbean classic novels such as Jean Rhys's Wide Sargasso Sea (1966) have inspired films, stories, and poems by other artists who seek to decolonize the relationship of people and landscapes.

 Caribbean novelists imbue island landscape with bustling life of the locals and migrants.
 The migration of Caribbean workers to the Panama Canal is often used as a narrative foundation.
 Maryse Condé’s novel Tree of Life (1992) discusses the involvement of family ties and how people seek to improve their lot in life by working to build the Panama Canal.
-Another contemporary classic about migrant cultures isRamabai Espinet’s novel The Swinging Bridge (2003), which explores trauma of displacement, Indian indentureship, and the phenomena of invisibility relating to women.
+Another contemporary classic about migrant cultures is Ramabai Espinet’s novel The Swinging Bridge (2003), which explores trauma of displacement, Indian indentureship, and the phenomena of invisibility relating to women.

 Caribbean stories and poems are ripe with references to storms, hurricanes, and natural disasters.
 Derek Walcott's wrote "The Sea is History," and dramatized the impact of tropical storms and hurricanes on the locals.

 Caribbean writing deploys agricultural symbolism to represent the complexities of colonial rule and the intrinsic values of the lands.
 Native fruits and vegetables appear in colonized and decolonizing discourse.
 Derek Walcott describes the complications of colonialism using local fruit metaphors, such as star apples, in his poetry to connote the complexity of acidity and the sweetness.
 Giannina Braschi's postcolonial work United States of Banana imagines a political and economic deal between China and Puerto Rico as the exchange of a bowl of rice for a bowl of beans, and a Lychee for a Quenepa.